nmccarty/idris2-tutorial/README.md

 This project is an mdbook based off of Stefan Höck's [idris2-tutorial](https://github.com/stefan-hoeck/idris2-tutorial).
 At present, it's largely just a direct port, but will evolve as the community maintains it.

-This book is rendered automatically from the `main` branch with GitHub pages, which can be viewed at <https://nmccarty.github.io/idris2-tutorial/>.
+This book is rendered automatically from the `main` branch with GitHub pages, which can be viewed at <https://idris-community.github.io/idris2-tutorial/>.
 The [summary page](src/SUMMARY.md) can also be used as a table of contents for direct viewing in GitHub, though the rendered version is much preferable.

-TODO: Change above link when we migrate to idris-community organization

 ## Dependencies and Building